Different types of mortgages

 If you borrow £200,000 over 25 years, you pay the lender monthly interest on that mortgage for 25 years.
 At the end of the term, you still owe them £200,000.

-You repay that borrowing from either your own savings or a long-term investment designed to pay off the mortgage (such as an ISA or endowment).
-You might be able to use an inheritance or sell the property if it has risen in value over the term.
+You repay this borrowing either from your own savings or through a long-term investment designed to clear the mortgage, such as an ISA or an endowment policy.
+Alternatively, you may be able to sell the property, provided its value is sufficient to repay the outstanding balance and leave funds to support your next steps.

-The advantages of an interest-only mortgage are that you can keep your monthly mortgage repayments low as you are only covering the interest.
+• you can keep your monthly repayments low since you only pay interest

 Repayment mortgages

-Most mortgages are now taken out on a capital repayment basis, which give you more certainty.
+Most mortgages are now taken out on a capital repayment basis, which gives you more certainty.

 The lender still charges you interest which you repay every month.
 But your monthly mortgage repayment also includes a little bit of the sum you originally borrowed.